ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

   * A `src` folder with module source code
   * A `tests` folder for integration tests

-Projects are atomically managed, so dependency management, compilation, unit tests, and artifact generation are done collectively across the source code files and modules defined within a project.
+Projects are managed atomically.
+Therefore, dependency management, compilation, unit tests, and artifact generation are done collectively across the source code files and modules defined within a project.

 ### Create a Project